Bihar's Shahi Litchi exported to the UK

-New Delhi, May 24 (IANS) In a major boost to export of GI (geographical indication) certified products, India on Monday exported the season's first consignment of 'Shahi Litchi' from Bihar to United Kingdom via the air route.
+New Delhi: In a major boost to export of GI (geographical indication) certified products, India on Monday exported the season's first consignment of 'Shahi Litchi' from Bihar to United Kingdom via the air route.

 In industry parlance, a GI certified products corresponds to a specific geographical location of origin.